kounkou/hasherprovider/README.md

 # hasherProvider

-Hasher library that applies hashing on a given key string or uuid.
+The Hasher library implements a hashing algorithm on a given key string or UUID and returns the server to which the request should be sent.
+Consistent hashing is one such algorithm that minimizes the number of updates required to associate the request with the appropriate server.
+This addresses the common problem of reassigning servers that arises when using the modulo operation.

 # Installation